Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Pareto-optimal allocations for EU agents

 In informal discussions we often take risk seeking and risk aversion strict, as in the above assumptions.
 For the total wealth $X$, the \emph{utility possibility set} (\emph{UPS}) is the set of utility vectors $ (\E[u_1(X_1)],\dots, \E[u_n(X_n)])$ for $(X_1,\dots, X_n)\in \mathbb A_n(X)$, denoted by $\mathrm{UPS}(X)$.
 The \emph{utility possibility frontier} (\emph{UPF}) is the subset of utility vectors achieved by Pareto-optimal allocations, formally denoted by $\mathrm{UPF}(X) $.
 We denote by $\mathrm{UPJ}(X)$ the subset of jackpot utility vectors.

 We do not involve the initial endowments in this section because they are irrelevant for Pareto optimality.
-They are needed though for individual rationality.
+They are needed though for individual rationality, used in the next section.
 In our setting, individually rational Pareto-optimal allocations always exist (Lemma \ref{lem:IR} in Appendix \ref{app:lemmas}).